The Missing CLI for Claude Code: Meet cs

 Happy coding (and session managing).

-Want this set up for your team?
+Want custom tooling built for your team?

 cs